fujidana/vscode-spec-command/README.md

 The help text of built-in symbols are cited from this document, except where otherwise noted.

 ## Requirements

-The extension assumes UTF-8 as the file encoding in workspace scan, regardless of user settings or selection in current editor.
-This does not mean the developer garantees UTF-8 characters are safe for __spec__ interpreters.

 The __spec__ grammar is torelant and its behavior is determined only at runtime, which makes it impossible for the extension to mimic spec's interpreter perfectly.
 For example, the extension treats `f(var)` in a __spec__ script as a function call (like most people assume) but there is another possibility: